 If your blinds are dusty, twist them all the way closed and vacuum with a soft brush attachment.
 Turn them the other way and re-vacuum.

 Use a seam ripper to easily cut through the thread, hair, and string that gets wrapped around the vacuum cleaner brush.

 When making homemade laundry detergent (or any other homemade cleaners), write the recipe right on the container.
 You’ll be able to whip up another batch without searching your recipe box, craft files, and junk drawers for the recipe.

 You probably already know that bleach is dangerous and toxic.
 It’s easy to kill germs without bleach, though—and you already have the ingredients in your pantry and medicine cabinet.

 Kids + toothpaste + steamy bathroom mirrors = disaster, right?
 Nope!
 Hand them a bottle of Homemade Glass Cleaner and put them to work.

 Wash and fold the kids’ clothes exactly as they’re put into the laundry basket.
 If they’re inside out, wash and fold them that way.
 It saves tons of time on folding and is one less thing to nag them about.

 After your bath or shower, sprinkle some cleanser in the tub.
 (I like Bon Ami because it’s made with minerals and doesn’t contain any chlorine, perfume, or dye.)
 Then grab your mop and scrub away.
 You’ll get great leverage from the long handled-mop and save your back from unnecessary bending.

-If your towels are smelling sour, or aren’t absorbing like they should, refresh them easily with these two ingredients.
-Freshen Laundry Naturally
+If your towels are smelling sour, or aren’t absorbing like they should, freshen them naturally with these two simple ingredients.